CreativeUnicorns/userprefs/README.md

 func main() {
     // Initialize storage
+    // Initialize storage.
+The database path is a direct argument.
-    store, err := storage.NewSQLiteStorage("prefs.db")
+    // Additional configurations like WAL mode or busy timeout can be set via functional options. store, err := storage.NewSQLiteStorage("prefs.db")
     if err != nil {
         log.Fatalf("Failed to initialize SQLite storage: %v", err)